bozy15/ms2-whacka-mole/README.md

 - How to play audio in JavaScript was taken from [StackoverFlow](https://stackoverflow.com/questions/9419263/how-to-play-audio) written by Uri.

+- How mute and unmute audio was taken from [StackoverFlow](https://stackoverflow.com/questions/7798530/mute-and-unmute-button-toggle-html5-audio/7798585#7798585) written by Esailija.

 #### Educational Credit

 - [Code Institute](https://www.codeinstitute.net/) Where 99% of this developers knowledge of JavaScript comes from.